-While attending Temple, she has been involved in track and field, National Honor Society (NHS), student government, band, art, choir and drama.
+While attending Temple, she has been involved in track, National Honor Society (NHS), student government, band, art, choir and drama.
 Last spring, Lydia participated in the musical “Seven Brides for Seven Brothers.”
 Lydia’s favorite class at Temple was art with Mrs. Phillips.
 Lydia said her favorite school memory is “hanging out with friends after basketball games.”

 Some of Lydia’s achievements include receiving a superior rating in Class A pieces for three years, maintaining a 4.0 GPA, being on the honor roll for all four years of high school, becoming a part of the Quill and Scroll Society, and joining the NHS.